DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![list of nltk books](images/nltk_books_download.png)

 Close this Notebook without saving — the only purpose was to check if we have the appropriate packages installed.
+You can save it if you want to come back in the future and see how you did it, but once you have them installed in your computer, you will not have to do that again.

 # Text as Data